 Although the pandemic impacted globalisation and shifted the market landscape, data shows positive results in trade, capital flows, and digital transactions.
 In fact, those that embraced globalisation strategies and digitalisation, including driving diversification across domestic and foreign production, showed strong resilience amidst uncertainty.

 However, the future of globalisation will require business leaders to continue addressing supply chain shortages, along with geopolitical tensions, dynamic global economy shifts, and cross-border investment flows.
 Adding global-ready financial management software to optimise operations will set you up for success by decreasing risks, simplifying complex globalisation in finance challenges, and maximising your performance across markets.

 Preparing your business for globalisation with Dynamics 365 Finance

-With the globalisation capabilities within Dynamics 365 Finance, utilising software that helps businesses manage complex global operations, expand more efficiently, and operate more effectively around the world means a successful business for your team.
-This comprehensive platform includes built-in localisation and regulatory support for 44 countries and regions, with partners worldwide providing additional localisation solutions.
+Empower your team to build a successful business with the globalisation capabilities of Dynamics 365 Finance—software that helps businesses manage complex global operations, expand more efficiently, and operate more effectively around the world.
+This comprehensive platform includes built-in localisation and regulatory support for 44 countries and regions, plus additional localisation solutions provided by partners worldwide.

-By managing your global operations through the support of local compliance regulations, multiple currencies, new languages, electronic invoicing, and tax requirements, you’re able to monitor worldwide operations in real time to make thoughtful, data-driven decisions.
+By managing your global operations within a platform that supports local regulation compliance, multiple currencies, new languages, electronic invoicing, and tax requirements, you’re able to monitor worldwide operations in real time to make thoughtful, data-driven decisions.